AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

 GitHub repository for ACS Hazard Team on Extratropical Storms to store, track and develop code.

 ## Indices considered by the hazard team:
-- Proportion of observations influenced by a low
+- Proportion of observations influenced by a low (low_freq) - this indicates how often an extraropical cyclone and/or East Coast Low occurs
-- Highest annual 24 hour total (RX1D)
+- Highest annual 24 hour total (RX1D) - this is the highest daily rainfall falling at each grid point in a year
-- Highest annual 5-day total (RX5D)
+- Highest annual 5-day total (RX5D) - this is the highest five-day rainfall total falling at each grid point in a year
-- Highest annual hourly total (RX1H)
+- Highest annual hourly total (RX1H) - this is the highest rainfall falling over one hour at each grid point in a year, an indication of short-lived heavy rainfall relevant to flash flooding

 ## Products:
 Status of the NCRA deliverables.

 The three dots (in order from first/top/left to last/bottom/right) represent the datasets used to compute indices:
-- Dot 1: Pre-processed BARPA/CCAM – downscaled but NOT bias-corrected, 5 km (deliverable for 30 June)
+- Dot 1: Pre-processed BARPA/CCAM – downscaled but NOT bias-corrected, 5 km spatial resolution (deliverable for 30 June)
-- Dot 2: Bias-corrected BARPA/CCAM – downscaled AND bias-corrected, 5 km (deliverable for 31 July)
+- Dot 2: Bias-corrected BARPA/CCAM – downscaled AND bias-corrected, 5 km spatial resolution (deliverable for 31 July)
-- Dot 3: National Hydrological Projections (NHP1.0) based on CMIP5 – bias-corrected, 5km
+- Dot 3: National Hydrological Projections (NHP1.0) based on CMIP5 – bias-corrected, 5km spatial resolution

 Note that bias correction is not available for pressure data or sub-daily data